raccodes09/ci-pp2-project/README.md

 5. Change the current working directory to the location where you want the cloned directory to be made.
 6. Type git clone, and then paste the URL you copied in Step 3.
 7. Press Enter.
 Your local clone will be created.

-The site was deployed to GitHub pages.
-The steps to deploy are as follows:

-- In the GitHub repository, navigate to the Settings tab
-- From the source section drop-down menu, select the Main Branch
-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found here - [Live webpage](https://raccodes09.github.io/ci-pp2-project/)